tembo-io/website/src/content/docs/product/stacks/AI/vectordb.md

 description: An introduction to the Tembo VectorDB Stack
 ---

+Tembo VectorDB Stack is a platform that simplifies the process of working with embeddings in Postgres.
-Tembo VectorDB Stack provides tooling to automate the process of generating embeddings on your existing data, which allows you to have vector search semantic search capabilities on day one.
+ It provides tools to automate the process of generating, managing and working with embeddings from your existing data, which allows you to have vector search capabilities on day one.

 ## Technical Specifications